 Thank you for your interest in submitting an article for review for the Journal of Motivation, Emotion, and Personality: Reversal Theory Studies.
-Reversal Theory Studies is published twice per year.
-We accept submissions of articles on a rolling basis, meaning that you may submit your article for consideration at any time.
+We accept submissions of articles on a rolling basis, so you may submit your article for consideration at any time.
 Depending on the volume of articles received, an accepted submission will be considered for the next available publication.
 The editors will return a decision to authors once review is complete.
 Articles that do not conform to the guidelines will not be considered for publication.

 The editors reserve the right to reject any submission that they consider to be inappropriate for the journal and to edit submissions to conform to the standards of the Publication Manual of the American Psychological Association (APA).
 The Editorial Board consists of the Editor and Associate Editors, who are responsible for particular content areas, including:

 - Theory and Theoretical Issues

 - Organizational Psychology and Management

 - Educational Psychology